MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.37.md

 (iv) When hunting migratory game birds, you may only use dogs to locate, point, and retrieve game.

-(v) Hunters must possess and carry a valid refuge hunt permit (signed refuge brochure).
+(v) Each person age 18 and older while hunting or fishing must possess a valid Annual Public Use Permit (signed brochure).

 (vi) An adult age 18 or older must supervise youth hunters age 17 and younger during all hunts.
 Youth hunter age and hunter education requirements are governed by State regulations.
-One adult may supervise two youths during small game hunts and migratory bird hunts but is only allowed to supervise one youth during big game hunts.
+One adult may supervise two youths during small game hunts and migratory bird hunts, but is only allowed to supervise one youth during big game hunts.
 Youths must remain within normal voice contact of the adult who is supervising them.
 Adult guardians are responsible for ensuring that youth hunters do not violate refuge rules.

 (vii) We prohibit hunting or discharge of firearms (see § 27.42 of this chapter) within 150 feet (45.7 meters (m)) from the centerline of any public road, refuge road, designated or maintained trail, building, residence, designated camping area, or designated public facility, or from or across aboveground oil, gas, or electric facilities.

-(viii) For the purpose of hunting, we prohibit possession of slugs, buckshot, rifle, and pistol ammunition, except during the deer gun and primitive firearm seasons (see § 32.2(k)).
+(viii) For the purpose of hunting, we prohibit possession of slugs, buckshot, and rifle and pistol ammunition, except during the deer gun and primitive firearm seasons (see § 32.2(k)).

 (ix) You may use only reflective tacks as trail markers on the refuge.

+(x) We allow the incidental take of feral hog during any open refuge hunting season with weapons approved for that season.

 (2) *Upland game hunting.* We allow hunting of squirrel, rabbit, raccoon, and opossum on designated areas of the refuge subject to the following conditions:

 (i) We allow the use of dogs for rabbit, squirrel, raccoon, and opossum hunting on specific dates listed in the refuge hunt brochure.

-(ii) We prohibit the take of feral hog during any upland game hunts.

-(iii) During any open deer firearm or primitive firearm season on the refuge, all hunters, except waterfowl hunters and nighttime raccoon and opossum hunters, must wear hunter orange, blaze pink, or other such color as governed by State regulations.
+(ii) During any open deer firearm or primitive firearm season on the refuge, all hunters, except waterfowl hunters and nighttime raccoon and opossum hunters, must wear hunter orange, blaze pink, or other such color as governed by State regulations.

-(iv) The conditions set forth at paragraphs (g)(1)(v) through (ix) of this section apply.
+(iii) The conditions set forth at paragraphs (g)(1)(v) through (x) of this section apply, except you may use .22-caliber rifles or smaller, and the nontoxic shot in your possession while hunting must be size 4 or smaller (see § 32.2(k)).

+(iv) We will close the refuge to hunting (except waterfowl) and camping when the Pearl River reaches 15.5 feet (4.65 meters) on the Pearl River Gauge at Pearl River, Louisiana.

+(v) During the dog season for squirrels and rabbits, all hunters, including archery hunters (while on the ground), except waterfowl hunters, must wear a cap or hat that is hunter-orange, blaze pink, or other such color as governed by State regulations.

 (3) *Big game hunting.* We allow hunting of white-tailed deer, turkey, and feral hog on designated areas of the refuge subject to the following conditions:

-(i) The conditions set forth at paragraphs (g)(1)(v) through (vii) and (g)(2)(ii) and (iii) of this section apply.
+(i) The conditions set forth at paragraphs (g)(1)(v) through (x) and (g)(2)(ii) through (iv) of this section apply.

 (ii) Hunters may erect deer stands 48 hours before the deer archery season and must remove them from the refuge within 48 hours after this season closes (see § 27.93 of this chapter).
 We allow only one deer stand per hunter on the refuge.
 Deer stands must have the owner's State license/sportsmen's identification number clearly printed on the stand.

-(iii) We allow take of feral hog as incidental game while participating in the refuge archery, primitive weapon, and general gun deer hunts, and where otherwise specified using legal methods of take for the hunt.
+(iii) Deer hunters hunting from concealed blinds must display State Wildlife Management Area (WMA) hunter-orange or blaze-pink (as governed by State WMA regulations) above or around their blinds that is visible from 360 degrees.

 (iv) We hold a special dog hog hunt in February.
-During this hunt, the following conditions apply, in addition to other applicable conditions in this paragraph (g)(3):
+During this hunt, the following conditions apply, in addition to other applicable conditions in paragraph (g)(3) of this section:

 (A) You must use trained hog-hunting dogs to aid in the take of hog.

 (B) We allow take of hog from1/2 hour before legal sunrise until1/2 hour after legal sunset.

-(C) You must possess only approved nontoxic shot or pistol or rifle ammunition not larger than .22 caliber rim-fire to take the hog after it has been caught by dogs.
+(C) You must possess only approved nontoxic shot, or pistol or rifle ammunition not larger than .22 caliber rim-fire to take the hog after it has been caught by dogs.

-(D) The condition set forth at paragraph (g)(1)(viii) of this section applies during the special dog hog hunt.

 (v) You must kill all hogs prior to removal from the refuge.

 (vi) We prohibit the use of deer and turkey gobbler decoys.

-(4) *Sport fishing.* We allow recreational fishing year-round on designated areas of the refuge subject to the following conditions:
+(4) *Sport fishing.* We allow only recreational fishing year-round on designated areas of the refuge subject to the following conditions:

 (i) We only allow cotton limb lines.

 (ii) We close the fishing ponds at the Pearl River Turnaround to fishing from April through the first full week of June and to boating during the months of April, May, June, and July.

 (iii) When the Pearl River Turnaround area is open, we allow boats that do not have gasoline-powered engines attached in the fishing ponds at the Pearl River Turnaround.
 Anglers must hand-launch these boats into the ponds.
-When open, we only allow hook and line as a legal method of take in the fishing ponds at the Pearl River Turnaround.
+When the fishing ponds at the Pearl River Turnaround are open, hook and line is the only legal method of take in those ponds.

 (iv) The Pearl River Turnaround area, when open to fishing, is open1/2 hour before legal sunrise to1/2 hour after legal sunset.

+(v) The conditions set forth at paragraphs (g)(1)(x) and (g)(2)(iv) of this section apply.

 (h) *Breton National Wildlife Refuge.* (1)-(3) [Reserved]